d-mon-/typeOf/README.md

 The recent version of typeof-in (>= 3.0.0) allows you to directly call the function in charge of the comparison, and by extension, not create an object every time you use typeOf() in your code.

-This feature works exactly like the previous examples. however, you cannot retrieve the type.
+This feature works exactly like the previous examples. however, you cannot retrieve the type with **getType()**.

 ```js
 typeOf('lolipop','String');